renpy/renpy-build/README.rst

 **This will globally change your system.**  It will install packages from Ubuntu and LLVM repositories.
 Please make sure you're comfortable with this change before continuing.

+**For FreeBSD:** it will install comparible packages to those used in Ubuntu but will also download and build sysroot jails for compiling FreeBSD native libraries and binaries.
+Each of these will add around 2 GB to your hard drive space requirements.
+These will be comparible to the sysroot jails used by Ubuntu to build the engine.
+They also will be briefly owned by root during creation (this is required for pkg to install the extra tools needed).
+When finished, permissions will be reverted back.
+See `tasks/toolchain_freebsd.py` to see how it works.

 This will first install all the packages required to build Ren'Py, and then it will clone Ren'Py and pygame_sdl2.
 It will also create a python